ahmedoali/ahmedoali.github.io/README.md

 - My work experience can be found on my [Linkedin](https://www.linkedin.com/in/ahmedosmanali/).

-- My github is linked on the right and contains work that I have carried out and will continue to be added.
+- My github is linked on the left and contains work that I have carried out and will continue to be added.